The Ronald Reagan Myth

 The Soviet economy was in limbo in the

-last two years of the Soviet Union's existence - no longer a
+last two years of the Soviet Union's existence - no longer a command

-powers to factories (1987), and legalising co-operatives (1988),
+to factories (1987), and legalising co-operatives (1988), which

-put in their place. . .
+place. . .

 Changes in foreign and domestic policy